 The breweries that serve some of our favorite brews are Ale Asylum, Capital Brewery, Young Blood Beer Company, Funk Factory Geuzeria, and One Barrel Brewing Company.
 And breweries that also serve food are the Great Dane Pub & Brewing Company and Karben4.

 Check out our recommendations to help you taste the best the city offers.
 Let us know what you think and which breweries have become your new favorite.

 Founded in 2005, Ale Asylum is all about high-quality classic beers that are now an upper Midwest staple.
 In 2012 they expanded their operations and moved into a massive new warehouse on five acres of property.
-This new space fits a 33-barrel brew house with automated bottling and canning line.
+This new space fits a 33-barrel brew house with automated bottling and canning lines.
 With all their production and packaging on site, Ale Asylum maintains its sustainability practices while making all-natural traditional beer with complete dedication.

 There is something for everyone, with five year-round ales and many seasonal brews.
 Patron favorites include Hopalicious, a refreshing APA with bold citrus flavor without the intense bitterness, and Ambergeddon, a West Coast style malty amber.

 Established in 1984, Capital Brewery produced its first keg in 1986 and sold its first can in 1997.
 Here, the specialty is German-style lagers.
 Beers that are so good they have won over 240 medals.
 With six house brews and yearly seasonal/limited releases, this brewery is cranking out the good stuff on a regular schedule.
 Their facility has an indoor Bier Stube, open to the public in the colder month, and a spacious Bier Garten with a stage, waterproof tent, bar, and picnic tables that can easily host up to 1,200 people.
 Guests can enjoy live music while they sip their German brews.